 - The child’s mood is a very important sign – it changes for unknown reasons, very quickly and often does not correspond to the situation: good-naturedness and lethargy in a scandal or, conversely, irritability in a calm situation.

 - Finally, you may notice traces of injections along the veins of your child’s hands.
 The specialists from family rehab centers advise not to hesitate to ask directly and thoroughly about all the incomprehensible and disturbing actions and words of your child.
 There are too many drugs around now to reassure ourselves with considerations such as “it happens to everyone” and “people may have secrets.”
-Drugs are frequently sold even in schools, and it is impossible to completely rule out that a child will not come into contact with them.
+Drugs are frequently sold even in schools.
+It is impossible to completely rule out that a child will not come into contact with them.

 Signs of drug use in later stages